sarbudragos/DestinationBucketListWeb/README.md

 # DestinationBucketListWeb

-For this projecttwo technologies were used, namely Angular and Spring, to implement the following features:
+For this project two technologies were used, namely Angular and Spring, to implement the following features:

 ![image](UseCaseDiagram.png)